Doctor insights on:

 - Can adults get hand foot and mouth disease from children?

-- Adults with hand foot and mouth virus
+- How do u get hand foot and mouth disease?

 - How do you get rid of hand foot and mouth disease?